PhunkMaster/grocy_integration/README.md

-This repository is no longer actively maintained.
+This repository is maintained by @PhunkMaster.
+This was forked for my own use.

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)